willemruys/rockstars-web/README.md

 ## How has the interface been built?

-Features has been built using [Material-UI] (https://material-ui.com/), a very usefull and popular React component framework.
+Features has been built using [Material-UI](https://material-ui.com/), a very usefull and popular React component framework.

 ## Current features

 Currently it is possible to retrieve all available artists and their songs.
 It is possible to add a song to your playlist and remove one as well using your mock server.

 It is also possible to retrieve your songs in your playlist.

+## WIP

+### Current features

+A long list, but some key things need to be worked on:

+- Fix server side rendering bug

+- work on global state (start has been made using [zustand](https://www.npmjs.com/package/zustand))

+- refactor components (add, delete buttons, containers, grid)

+### new features

+- artist detail page

+- search input

+- search on genre